Spanning Tree Autoregressive Visual Generation: Experiments

-\paragraph{Dataset and Model Architecture} We assess the feasibility of \method{} by class-conditional generative models for $256 \times 256$ resolution image using ImageNet-1k~\cite{deng2009imagenet} with minimal changes to the conventional Decoder-only AR Transformer, following the configurations proposed by RAR~\cite{yu2025randomized}.
-We utilize MaskGIT-VQGAN~\cite{chang2022maskgit} as the tokenizer model, trained on ImageNet-1k at a resolution of $256 \times 256$, to obtain discretized patch representation sequences, similar to prior works~\cite{esser2021taming, yu2025randomized}.
-This tokenizer is based on a CNN-based VQ autoencoder, with a codebook size of $1024$ and a downsampling rate of $16$; therefore, we represent a single $256 \times 256$ sized image as a collection of 256 tokens.
-We utilize an architecture based on the ViT~\cite{dosovitskiy2020image} model for AR models, along with additional features such as a standard causal AR attention mask, QK LayerNorm~\cite{dehghani2023scaling}.
-The class conditioning is provided through the first token in the sequence and adaLN~\cite{peebles2023scalable}.
-We train additional learnable positional embeddings for the positions of the next token to be predicted~\cite{yu2025randomized, pannatier2024sigma}.
-We scale the model into four configurations, \method{}-B, \method{}-L, \method{}-XL, and \method{}-XXL.
+We assess the feasibility of \method{} by class-conditional generative models on ImageNet-1k~\cite{deng2009imagenet} at $256 \times 256$ resolution with minimal changes to the conventional Decoder-only Transformer, following the configurations proposed by RAR~\cite{yu2025randomized}.
+We use MaskGIT-VQGAN tokenizer~\cite{chang2022maskgit}, a CNN-based VQ autoencoder trained on ImageNet-1k at $256 \times 256$ with a $ 1024$-codebook size and a $16$ downsampling rate.
+We adopt the ViT~\cite{dosovitskiy2020image} architecture with additional features, including causal attention mask, QK LayerNorm~\cite{dehghani2023scaling}, class conditioning by adaLN~\cite{peebles2023scalable} with the first token of the sequence.
+We choose learnable positional embeddings for conditioning of next-token positions as in previous work~\cite{yu2025randomized, pannatier2024sigma} without testing alternatives such as RoPE, which separately encodes next-token positions~\cite{heo2024rotary}, or adaLN, which regards next-token positions as token-level conditions.
+We scale the model parameters into four configurations, denoted as \method{}-B, \method{}-L, \method{}-XL, and \method{}-XXL.